gdejohn/procrastination/README.md

 The jshell script [`procrastination.jsh`][jshell] makes it easy to play around with this library, assuming JDK 11 and a recent version of Maven are installed and present on your `PATH`.
-Just clone or download the repository, and from the root directory run `mvn compile` and `jshell procrastination.jsh`.
+Just clone or download the repository, and from the root directory run <code>mvn&nbsp;compile</code> and <code>jshell&nbsp;procrastination.jsh</code>.
 The script adds the module to the jshell environment and imports all of the types and static members.

 ## Versioning